initcron/cicd-labs/chapters/setup.md

 Download the dockerdesktop installer form docker hub and move the docker to applications directory on mac os.
 ![](./images/setup2.png)

-Once the docker daemon start, launch a terminal and  validate the docker by running the below commands on your terminal.
+Once the docker daemon start, launch a terminal and  validate the docker by running the following commands on your terminal.

 ```
 * docker version